yashvarshney003/yashvarshney003/Readme.md

  [Project link](https://github.com/yashvarshney003/Real-Time-Passenger-Counting-System-)

 2. E-yantra Robotics Competition(Eyrc)<br>
  In 2019-2020 I particpated in Eyrc.
-We have been alloted a theme <b>Survey and Rescue<b>.
+We have been alloted a theme <b>Survey and Rescue(Estimated position 31 among 355 teams )<b>.
 Concepts and tech include
   * ROS and Gazebo
   * Image Processing
   * PID and control system